![]() |

 7. Euthanasia

-Sometimes the kindest, albeit the hardest, thing to do is to have a horse euthanised by the vet.
+Sometimes the kindest ― albeit the hardest ― thing to do is to have your horse euthanised by the vet.

 The decision to put a horse down is never easy.
 The reality is there is not always a space available at a facility or shelter, so the risk of your horse falling into a bad situation and or being sold for slaughter is a very real possibility.